Brown-NOAA/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP.md

 ### Safety

 Buffer AW1 from the DNeasy Blood & Tissue Kit contains guanidine hydrochloride and is classified as category 4 for acute toxicity [(Safety Data Sheet)](https://www.qiagen.com/binary/resource/sds/800000000214-en-GB-IE--1/214-BufferAW1-en-GB-IE--1.00000.pdf).
 Additional care should be taken when working with this buffer.
-For other reagents, standard precautions including wearing PPE should be taken to avoid skin and eye exposure to chemicals.
-When cleaning the QIAVac, ensure that bleach is not used on the interior surfaces until it has been thoroughly flushed with water to avoid creating hydrogen cyanide gas with waste residue.
+For other reagents, standard precautions, including wearing PPE, should be taken to avoid skin and eye exposure to chemicals.
+When cleaning the QIAvac, ensure that bleach is not used on the interior surfaces until it has been thoroughly flushed with water to avoid creating hydrogen cyanide gas with waste residue.

 ### Training Requirements